vitessio/website/content/en/blog/2026-09-23-hardening-emergency-reparent-shard.md

     style Race fill:#ffffff,stroke:#6b7280,color:#111827
 ```

 Before v25, `R3` could time out the entire ERS while applying its own received history (`95`), not while catching up to its peers (`120`).
-In v25, `R3` is skipped during the initial candidate-wait phase
+In v25, `R3` is skipped during the initial relaylog apply phase

 Why is this safe? `R1` and `R2` received the same most-advanced transactions, so applying their relay logs brings them to the same state.
 ERS needs one leading candidate to apply successfully, so a stalled or failing peer need not block the race.
 If no leading candidate completes, including when the sole leading candidate fails, ERS fails.
 After a successful apply, the relay log apply waits on non-race-winners are cancelled, but those tablets continue to apply.
 Positions are usually a good guide to which tablet will finish applying first, but slower hardware or competing workloads can change that.
 Racing the leading group lets reality prove who applies fastest, shortening the wait and helping ERS finish sooner

 Winning that race is not an unconditional promotion.
 The most-advanced tablet can act as an intermediate replication source if the promotion rules or an explicit `--new-primary` request require a different primary.
 That candidate must catch up before it is promoted.
-The benefit is that ERS can move on without waiting for every peer to finish the candidate-wait phase
+The benefit is that ERS can move on without waiting for every peer to finish the relaylog apply phase

 The existing promises and safety-checks of ERS are unchanged.
 Unreachable tablets are not automatically ignored: reachability and durability checks can still block ERS.
 Under `semi_sync` durability, this includes an unreachable primary and another unreachable potential acknowledger, just as before v25.
 Promotion rules, cross-cell restrictions, errant-GTID detection, semi-sync forward progress and shard-lock checks still apply.
 A tablet that returns an apply error is excluded from promotion and cannot count as a semi-sync acknowledger, but its received position is retained as evidence for errant-GTID detection

 The relay-log waits share the configured timeout budget, including any additional waits needed after errant-GTID detection.
-This is not a guarantee that a slow tablet can never delay another part of the reparent; it removes the requirement for every tablet to finish the candidate-wait phase
+This is not a guarantee that a slow tablet can never delay another part of the reparent; it removes the requirement for every tablet to finish the relaylog apply phase

 This optimization depends on the received-history information available with MySQL GTIDs.
 File-position replication and MariaDB retain the existing wait-for-all behaviour on this path.
 For eligible shards there is no new flag to enable; this is the default in Vitess 25

-## Making candidate ordering more predictable
+## Making position ordering more predictable

 _TL;DR: candidate sorting could produce inconsistent results when GTID histories diverged.
-Since Vitess 23.0.6 and 24.0.3, ERS and `PlannedReparentShard` use consistent ordering that keeps a candidate behind any tablet with a strictly more complete history.
+Since Vitess 23.0.6 and 24.0.3, ERS and [`PlannedReparentShard`](https://vitess.io/docs/reference/programs/vtctldclient/vtctldclient_plannedreparentshard/) use consistent ordering that keeps a candidate behind any tablet with a strictly more complete history.
 These fixes are also included in v25_

 ### The Problem